ensteitz/LING-L545/01_Encoding/README.md

 # Encoding Practical:

 ## Instructions:
-In order to use this code, please run the file encoding.py through the command line:
+1. In order to use this code, please run the file encoding.py through the command line:

    '''
    cat wiki.txt | python3 encoding.py
    '''

+   This will result in the text outputting to stdout.
+Optionally, as I did, you can save the results in a file called verified\_alphabet\_wiki.txt through the following line of code:

+   '''
+   cat wiki.txt | python3 encoding.py > verified_alphabet_wiki.txt
+   '''

+2. Next, I made a python file to check the encoding of whitespaces.
+This is seen in checker.py .
+To run this code, i